-Do you remember butterscotch tart from school dinners?
-It's definitely a traditional pud that I loved rather than the gooseberry tart that was often served at school.
+Do you remember school dinner butterscotch tart?
+It's definitely a traditional pudding that I loved at school and still love today.

 This rich and sweet tart has a crisp buttery pastry base.
 It is filled with a sweet creamy caramel that tastes like butter tablet and is pure comfort food.